oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/CISFeatures.md

 #### **4. Enable Cloud guard**

-This will enable Cloud guard for tenancy from home region, creates Oracle Managed/cloned detector and responder recipes.
-Creates a target for root compartment with the default/cloned Oracle Managed recipes and attaches the recipes to the target.
+This will enable Cloud guard for tenancy from home region, creates Oracle Managed detector and responder recipes.
+Creates a target for root compartment with the default Oracle Managed recipes.
+It also supports creation of cloned detector and responder recipes and attaches the recipes to the target.

 Below TF file is created: